iarjunsk/2013-netbeans-desktop-chat-app/README.md

  But it will give you a basic overview of how we can implement chat with just MySQL and java.

  Read my tutorial here: http://www.arjunsk.com/java/online-chat-application-in-java-netbeans/

+ Here, I have used the free remote MySQL Provider : https://db4free.net/signup.php